Surrendering your Rabbit

 Useful tips for rehoming your rabbit:

-• Do not rehome your pet to families who want the rabbit as a child’s pet, and be cautious about rehoming to families with dogs.
-A child is not equipted to care for a fragile prey animal and dogs are a natural predator to the rabbit.
+Do not rehome your pet to families who want the rabbit for a young child, and be cautious about rehoming to families with dogs.
 Please review our information sheet on dogs and rabbits.

-• Ensure the new family understands the care of the rabbit and is equipted to provided the right environment.
+Ensure the new family understands the care of the rabbit and is equipped to provided the right environment.
 Download the care sheets from this website and ask the right questions when rehoming your pet.

 If you are considering rehoming your pet, please ask yourself these questions: